chibisnorlax/acnhfaq/faq/villagers.md

 For example, if you have no peppy villager, you cannot learn the aggravation, curiosity, happiness, sleepy, or mischief reactions.
 You can, however, always move out a villager once you’ve obtained all of their possible reactions!

 For the Halloween reactions, they are earned by playing the [Halloween](/acnhfaq/events#halloween) event.
-The Hip Reactions Collection can be bought via Nook Miles Redemption for 2,700 Nook Miles.
+The Hip Reactions Collection can be bought via Nook Miles Redemption for 2,700 <span class="icon-NM"></span>.

 All reactions and their sources: